hashicorp-guides/hashistack/terraform-azure/README.md

 4. Run `terraform plan` to verify deployment steps and validate all modules

-5. Finally, run `terraform apply` to deploy the Consul cluster
+5. Finally, run `terraform apply` to deploy the HashiStack cluster

 ### Verify Deployment